armory/documentation/_user_guides/barometer.md

 # What is Barometer

-Barometer is a automated canarying analysis (ACA) service that is provided through Armory Spinnaker.
-The goal for barometer is to provide confidence through automation and intelligence.
+Barometer is an automated canarying analysis (ACA) service that is provided through Armory Spinnaker.
+The goal of Barometer is to provide the end user with confidence that a deployment is safe through automation and intelligence.

-While Barometer aims to work with many different data providers, it currently works with the following data providers:
+Barometer uses real-time data sources to validate that a canary is good or bad.
+Today, Barometer supports the following real-time data sources:

 * Elastic Search
 * Datadog